-Planning how you’ll share your experience shows your boss that you are committed to getting the most mileage out of this event as possible.
-And acting on those plans puts you in a great position to get support again next year.
+Planning how you’ll share your experience shows your boss that you are committed to getting the most mileage out of these events as possible.
+Acting on those plans puts you in a great position to get support again next year.

 Use this sample letter

-Some companies require training requests in letter or email form.
+Some companies require training requests in writing.
 Feel free to use and modify this letter however you see fit.
 Just don’t forget to switch out the [brackets] with your own details!

-I’d like to attend Phoenix Design Week’s Method + Madness Conference this October.
-It’s the largest design conference in Arizona, built for creative professionals and hosted by the nonprofit organization AIGA Arizona.
+I’d like to attend Phoenix Design Week this October.
+It’s the largest gathering of creatives in Arizona, built for creative professionals and hosted by the nonprofit organization, AIGA Arizona.
 Each year, hundreds of designers, writers, and other marketing professionals gather to share their skills and attend workshops with leaders in the industry.

 I recognize that any learning experience needs to be worth the investment.
-To make sure my attendance is as useful to [your company/our department] as possible, I’d like to first research the sessions that will be valuable to our current projects.
+To make sure my attendance is as useful to [your company/department] as possible, I’ve researched the events that will be valuable to our current projects.
 There will be a lot to choose from, so this shouldn’t be difficult.
-Afterward, I’d love to give a lunch and learn presentation to share what I’ve learned with the rest of the team.
+After attending, I’d love to give a [lunch and learn presentation] to share what I’ve learned with the rest of the team.